-- Practice experience year 2
+- Practice Placements Year 2

 Across year two there are three practice learning opportunities of varying lengths totalling 24 weeks and will include specialist settings, for example emergency care, intensive care, operating department, day surgery and a primary care setting and an acute care ward in a hospital setting.
 This will provide you with an opportunity to develop a range of skills across a range of areas.

 A key aspect of evidence-based practice is the implementation of available research into practice.
 To equip you with the core skills and understanding to be able to implement appropriate evidence and utilise and evaluate in practice.